KeyMoney22/phase3_project/README.md

 ## Modeling
 The modeling process involves preprocessing the data, including handling missing values, encoding categorical variables, and feature engineering.
 We then split the data into training and testing sets and build a multiple linear regression model to predict house prices.
 The model utilizes various features to make predictions and is evaluated using metrics such as R-squared to assess its performance.

-## Regression Results
+## Modeling Results
-The final model achieved an adjusted R-squared score of approximately 0.67.
-These scores indicate decent predictive performance, suggesting that the model captures a significant portion of the variance in house prices.
+Overall, The best perfoming classsication model is the Gradient Boosting Model with an accurancy of 80%.

-The model's coefficients provide insights into the relative importance of different features in determining house prices, which can be valuable for stakeholders in the real estate industry.
+Further, the random forest model performed well with an accuracy of 78%

 ## Conclusion
-Overall, this project demonstrates the utility of multiple linear regression in predicting house prices based on various features.
-By leveraging data-driven insights, stakeholders can make more informed decisions regarding buying, selling, or investing in real estate.
-Moving forward, further refinements to the model and additional data sources could enhance its predictive accuracy and provide even more valuable insights for stakeholders in the housing market.
+Overall, this project demonstrates the utility of classification models in improving the predictive power of data.
+Classification models have allowed us to corretly predict by upto 80% if a water pump needs to be repaired.